frederikja163/coolshop-application-assignment/README.md

 * When adding a feed, the output format should be chosen among of the supported formats

 It is perfectly okay to simply note down your thoughts for this, and not write any code.
-If you *do* implement a solution, test it using the product IDs provided in the file `product_feed.py`.
+If you *do* implement a solution, you can test it using the product IDs provided in the file `product_feed.py`, or find other product IDs from Coolshop.
 Note that any product might at any point in time become unavailable.
-Product data can be downloaded from `https://www.coolshop.dk/produkt/{product_id}.json`.
+Product data can be downloaded from `https://www.coolshop.dk/api/products/{id}`.

 ## Premium and Date Handling
 We provide a Premium subscription, to let customers buy products cheaper.